AI-assisted test development via MCP #

 litmus_project | Unified CRUD: init, list, get, save, read | details below |

-litmus_discover | Scan for connected VISA instruments | Returns the list of resources VISA can see on this host |
+litmus_discover | Scan for connected instruments across all registered protocols (VISA, NI, serial, …) | Returns the list of resources reachable on this host |

 litmus_match | Find compatible instruments and stations | Two modes: requirements (catalog recommendation) and station (compatibility check) |